gonz4lex/gonz4lex-website-archive/content/posts/20200101_visualization-principles.md

 header_cover: images/data-visualization/data-viz.jpeg
 status: published

-> Originally published on 2020-1-1.
-Updated with figures and examples, like a good post about data visualization.
+> Updated on 2020-1-23 with figures and examples, like a good post about data visualization.

 When designing a visualization, there are usually four main topics that the author would want to highlight: